taxjarsam/taxjar-developers/source/integrations/guides/salesforce-commerce-cloud.md

   "Last Updated": "April 10, 2020"
 }
 toc: {
-  "Getting Started": "#section-getting-started",
-  "Sales Tax Calculations": "#section-sales-tax-calculations", "Sales Tax Reporting": "#section-sales-tax-reporting" }
+  "How to Connect Your Salesforce Commerce Cloud Store": "#section-how-to-connect-your-salesforce-commerce-cloud-store", "Sales Tax Calculations": "#section-sales-tax-calculations", "Sales Tax Reporting": "#section-sales-tax-reporting" }
 ---

-We put together this integration guide for Salesforce Commerce Cloud (B2C Commerce) users looking to better understand TaxJar's integration for sales tax calculations, reporting, and filing.

-You'll learn how TaxJar provides calculations through our [API](/api/) and syncs orders to TaxJar for reporting and filing.
-Along the way, we'll configure your Salesforce B2C Commerce site to collect sales tax where you have nexus, handle product and customer exemptions, and much more.
-For a primer on everything sales tax, read our [Sales Tax 101 guides](/learn-sales-tax/) before getting started.
+This guide will take you step by step through how to integrate TaxJar with your Salesforce account.
+You’ll learn how to configure your Salesforce B2B Commerce site to collect sales tax, handle product and customer exemptions, view detailed sales tax reporting and more.

-## Getting Started
+Sales tax is complex, with regulations changing constantly.
+For a primer on the basics of sales tax, including [nexus](https://www.taxjar.com/resources/sales-tax/nexus), [registration](https://www.taxjar.com/resources/sales-tax/registration), filing, reporting, calculations and more, please visit [Sales Tax Fundamentals](https://www.taxjar.com/resources/sales-tax).
+Also, be sure to take a look at our [Resource Center](https://www.taxjar.com/resources/), with articles, webinars and videos for beginners and experts alike.

+Please note that TaxJar for Salesforce Commerce Cloud requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.
+To sign up, or to upgrade your existing account, please [contact](https://www.taxjar.com/contact/) our sales team.

+## How to Connect Your Salesforce Commerce Cloud Store

 After downloading the integration, upload the cartridges into your B2C Commerce instance.
 The **int_taxjar_sfra** cartridge is required for SFRA storefronts, the **int_taxjar_sg** cartridge is required for Site Genesis, and the **int_taxjar** cartridge is required for both types of storefronts.